 They see what you cannot see; sense what you cannot sense.
 They are the eyes on the back of your head; they help you understand the big picture.

-What I have described here isn’t unique to politics by any means – in fact it applies to pretty much everything.
+What I have described here isn’t unique to politics by any means – in fact, it applies to pretty much everything.
 Everything exists as a “part” of a wider whole.
 Your sofa is a “part” of the “whole” that is your living room.
 A school of plankton is a “part” of the “whole” that is the marine ecosystem.
 A taxi is a “part” of the “whole” that is a city’s transport infrastructure.
-And of course a business is a “part” of the “whole” that is a category, or a market.
+And of course, a business is a “part” of the “whole” that is a category, or a market.

 Another slightly more sophisticated concept that describes this is that of the holon.
 Here’s a picture of one:

-As you can see a holon is something which is simultaneously a whole and a part.
+As you can see a holon is something that is simultaneously a whole and a part.
 The circles in the image play both roles.
 Again, this applies to pretty much everything.
-Your liver, for example, is a whole made up of parts (cells); but equally it is a part of a wider whole (your body).
+Your liver, for example, is a whole made up of parts (cells); but equally, it is a part of a wider whole (your body).
 Holons cascade across scales from the sub-atomic all the way through to the cosmic; at each level working together with other holons (e.g. the liver with other organs) in order to serve the holon the next level up.

 This is probably more detail than I need to go into in order to make my point, but I think it’s wonderful so I bunged it in here anyway!

 If you make adversarial decisions against the other parts at your level (like the battle between conservatives and progressives) then you will not prosper.
 This is rather like the organs deciding to go into battle against each other – not a great idea.
-If however you make harmonious decisions with the other parts at your level, then you will enhance the whole and in doing so improve your and their positions.
+If however, you make harmonious decisions with the other parts at your level, then you will enhance the whole and in doing so improve your and their positions.

 I came across a case study the other day that exemplifies this perfectly.

 Back in the noughties, there was an explosion in the number of cider brands in the UK.
 One of the most important ones was Magners, who pioneered the custom of putting ice into cider thus making it a perfect summer drink – a big step on for the category from its dusty agricultural roots.
 As a consequence of their innovation, cider started to become more popular with the middle classes, who had up to that point ignored it.
 A Magners on ice was a classy premium serve, and allowed the drink to travel to a whole new market.
 Now the main incumbent brand at that time was Strongbow, who had dominated the cider market for many years.
 On seeing the explosive growth of Magners, they had a decision to make: do we try to push them back?
 Do we start serving our product on ice too in order to defend our dominance?
-Thankfully the did not.
-Strongbow recognised that for the cider market to be healthy and balanced as a whole, it needed to cater not only to the new middle class market, but its traditional working class market as well.
+Thankfully they did not.
+Strongbow recognised that for the cider market to be healthy and balanced as a whole, it needed to cater not only to the new middle-class market, but its traditional working-class market as well.
 In other words, like the liver and the lungs, Strongbow and Magners had different jobs to do – they were partners, not rivals.

 Therefore Strongbow worked hard to build the working class cider market alongside Magners’ success with the middle class.
 To do this, they positioned the product as a reward for hard manual labour – essentially the drink of tradesmen.
-This was bought to life under the endline “hard earned”; which pretty much said it all, and stood in nice contrast to the more effete Magners identity.
+This was bought to life under the endline “hard-earned”; which pretty much said it all, and stood in nice contrast to the more effete Magners identity.

 Strategic thinking is very much the same as systemic thinking; it is thinking that is aware of the wider system in which you participate.
 Thinking in terms of yin yang balance, or at a more sophisticated level of holons, is a way you can do this.
 It enables you to suddenly zoom out, and quite literally see the wood (whole!) for the trees (parts!).

-Do this, and you will see that all your decisions exist in service to a wider construct, and that the needs of that construct will tell you what to do.
+Do this, and you will see that all your decisions exist in service to a wider construct and that the needs of that construct will tell you what to do.

-Listen to it, and you will reach a whole new level of decision making sophistication.
+Listen to it, and you will reach a whole new level of decision-making sophistication.